ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 * Enables drag & drop uploads of images and other files.
 * Transforms the _Image_ toolbar button, allowing the user to quickly upload and insert an image without opening the CKBox UI.
 * Adds a separate dedicated toolbar button to open the CKBox UI to manage and reuse uploaded files.
-* Provides [basic editing capabilities](https://ckeditor.com/docs/ckbox/latest/features/images/editing/editing.html), like crop, resize, rotate, and flip right from the {@link features/images-overview#image-contextual-toolbar image contextual toolbar}.
+* Provides {@link @ckbox features/images/editing basic editing capabilities}, like crop, resize, rotate, and flip right from the {@link features/images-overview#image-contextual-toolbar image contextual toolbar}.
 * Supports workspaces that allow separating assets for different users.

 With CKBox you no longer need to write server-side code to upload and scale images or manage uploaded files.

-To find out more about CKBox, the brand-new file manager and image editor, visit the [CKBox website](https://ckeditor.com/ckbox/) and read the dedicated [CKBox documentation page](https://ckeditor.com/docs/ckbox/latest/guides/index.html).
+To find out more about CKBox, the brand-new file manager and image editor, visit the [CKBox website](https://ckeditor.com/ckbox/) and read the dedicated {@link @ckbox guides/index CKBox documentation page}.

 ## Demo